Student loan compensation

 If the period of service or payment of an allowance lasts at least 30 days, but not within any individual term, the target time can still be extended by 0.5 academic years.

-The target time can be extended without limit because of child care responsibilities.
+The target time can be extended without limit because of child care responsibilities if you are paid maternity, paternity or parental allowance.
 For any other reasons, the target time can usually be extended by a maximum of two academic years.

 If you exceed the target time, you will receive a preliminary decision Kela telling you that you are not granted a student loan compensation.
 If you have an acceptable reason for taking longer than the target time, you can ask Kela to review your case again.
 The preliminary decision will give you the deadline for requesting a review.